 You can collect ground features of interest that are visible in the video player by marking them with a feature, which is also displayed on the map.
 Conversely, you can mark ground features in the map view, and the features are also displayed in the video player.
-These points can be saved as a feature class and fully utilized later for further analysis.
+You can save these points as a feature class and use them later for further analysis.

 Creating video bookmarks is an important function for recording phenomena and features of interest when analyzing a video.
-Video bookmarks can be collected in the different modes of playing a video, such as play, pause, fast-forward, and rewind.
-Bookmarks can be described in the Bookmark pane that opens when you collect a video bookmark.
+You can collect video bookmarks in the different modes of playing a video, such as play, pause, fast-forward, and rewind.
+You can describe bookmarks in the Bookmark pane that opens when you collect a video bookmark.
 Bookmarks are collected and managed in the Bookmarks pane available on the ArcGIS Pro Map tab, in the Navigate group.

 Add metadata to videos

-Only videos that contain essential metadata can be used in FMV.
+You can only use videos that contain essential metadata in FMV.
 Professional-grade airborne video data collection systems generally collect the required metadata and encode it into the video file in real time.
 This data is readily input directly into the FMV application, either in live-streaming mode or from an archived file.

 Consumer-grade video collection systems often produce separate video data and metadata files that must be combined into a single FMV-compliant video file.
 This process is performed in the software and is referred to as multiplexing.
 FMV provides a tool named Video Multiplexer that encodes proper metadata at the proper location of the video file to produce a single FMV-compliant video file.
 Each video and metadata file uses time stamps to synchronize the encoding of the proper metadata in the proper location in the video file.